p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 To measure success of a product, three types of metrics are used -

-* **Business metrics** like reveneue, profit, efficiency
+* **Business metrics** like revenue, profit, efficiency
 * **User metrics** like usage from various users
-* **Platform metrics** like page load time, supply-demand matching ie bookings
+* **Platform metrics** like page load time, supply-demand matching i.e. bookings

 Metrics are also classified as  -
-* **Northstar metrics** (or Key goal metrics) to measure critical product or business value - GMV, Sales or Daily Active Users
+* **North Star Metrics** (NSM or Key goal metrics) to measure critical product or business value - GMV, Sales or Daily Active Users
 * **Product Tracking** (or Product health metrics) that support Northstar metrics  and measure deeper product health like number of Users or number of likes, comments and shares
-* **Guard-Rail** (or Counter metrics) that are measures of tradeoffs, risks or possible cannibalization of another feature or metric e.g. NPS, CSAT
+* **Guard-Rail** (or Counter metrics) that are measures of trade offs, risks or possible cannibalization of another feature or metric e.g. NPS, CSAT

-Moreover, leading metrics (leading indicators) are those which are forward looking and can represent future outcomes.
+Moreover, leading metrics (leading indicators) are those which are forward-looking and can represent future outcomes.
 In contrast, lagging metrics (lagging indicators) represent current and past state and are not good predictors of near future. <br>
 E.g. - When measuring sales, Revenue per user is a leading indicator while churn rate is a lagging indicator.
 Dropping revenue per user is an urgent sign of sales reduction while high churn rate of customers over a longer period will eventually impact sales

-Now, let's discuss how we set goals and metrics to define product's success
+Now, let's discuss how we set goals and metrics to define product's success.

 <img src="{{ site.baseurl }}/assets/images/Goal_metrics_product_flow.png"
 		 alt="Product_Goals"